-Prepare for a career teaching high school students Social Studies, English or Math.
+Prepare for a career teaching high school students Social Studies, English, Math, or Life Sciences.

 If you’re interested in sharing your passion and expertise within a specific subject, this innovative program will help you reach your goals.
 You’ll develop the skills to help you become a teacher that is capable of instructing and inspiring high school students.
 Being in secondary education is a personally rewarding career and has a bright future.